Where can I find more information about parenting apart?

 - Can you move – with or without your child?

-- Step-parents rights and responsibilities
+- Step-parents' rights and responsibilities

-- Parenting Apart
+- Parenting apart

-- Guardianship: Parenting Time and Parenting Responsibilities
+- Guardianship: Parenting time and parental responsibilities

-A section on legal aid that outlines what legal aid is and when legal aid can help with serious family law problems.
+It also includes information for parents who want to make or change an order in either Provincial Court or Supreme Court, and a section on legal aid that outlines what legal aid is and when legal aid can help with serious family law problems.

 Clicklaw – Courthouse Libraries BC